snieves777/hello-world/Sample Markdown.md

 A roof is one that is completely flat.
 It has no pitch whatsoever.

 ### Low Roof
 A low roof is one that is not flat and has a pitch less than 12/12.
 Here’s a picture to give you an idea.
+Use the reference image below to determine the slope of the roof.